Is it Okay to Sleep in a Recliner? Pros, Cons, & Side Effects

 If you find reclining causes you to have an uncomfortable sleep, consider trying it from a different angle or position.
 One option is to adjust the chair to a flatter position.

 Adjusting the location and number of pillows can also help.
 Experiment to find a configuration that works best for you.
-My mom found that two pillows wedged behind her back and shoulders increase her comfort when she was sick.
+My mom found that two pillows wedged behind her back and shoulders increased her comfort when she was sick.

 Some people find that shifting to sleeping on their side helps provide adequate sleep.

-Knowing how to sleep in a recliner after shoulder surgery – NEW 3 is essential to recovering from your procedure, getting through rehab, and getting your life back on track.
+Sleep is essential to recovering from your procedure, getting through rehab, and getting your life back on track.

 That’s why it’s essential to keep your arm muscles elevated above the level of your heart while sleeping.
 [4]